denvudd/breadit-project.github.io/README.md

  - Image uploads & link previews
  - Full comment functionality with nested replies
  - ... and much more

-> **Warning**
-> This project is still in development and is not ready for production use.
->
-> It uses new technologies (server actions, drizzle ORM) which are subject to change and may break your application.

 ## Full Stack
 - Next.js 13